 I was a big AC/DC fan and we got to support them.

-two last gigs with Bon.
+Right.
+The two last gigs with Bon.

 Yes.
 That was fantastic, to play with AC/DC.
 It was Bon´s last gigs.
 Then I met Michael Schenker, a guitar hero of mine.
 Years and years later, I met Jimmy Page at the O2, so I´ve met a few of my heroes.
 I´ve never met Ritchie Blackmore and I love Blackmore.
 He´s the one that got away.

-you´re in a good place today?
+Do you feel you´re in a good place today?

 Yes.
 It´s a great band and it´s nice to be back out on tour.
 We´ve got some nice things planned for next year and we´ve already agreed to play Bloodstock.
 We´re constantly looking for support slots and tours and festivals.
 People are liking the album.
 I think we´re only doing one song tonight, but this is only the third gig and we´re still getting into the swing of playing to the Black Star Riders audience.
 We´re a bit heavier, so we don´t want to pound them too hard.
 For the first show we were really late.
 There was a lorry accident on the bridge and we were stuck in traffic for four hours and we were very late to the venue.
 They let us go on and we just did four songs.
 We just quickly the gear on, didn´t change and Rus didn´t use his in ears or anything, but at least we got to play and I think the crowd liked it.
 They watched us set up because they were all in there and then we kind of gave a nod and went “1 2 3 4!” and off we went.